-This FAQ has been created for undergraduate students in the Departments of Plant Biology (PLB) and Biochemistry & Molecular Biology (BMB) advised by Kendra Pyle Kanaboshi.
-Kendra encourages you to review the College of Natural Science Advising Syllabus and Objectives to prepare for your advising meeting.
+This FAQ has been created for undergraduate students in the Department Biochemistry & Molecular Biology (BMB) advised by Kendra Pyle Kanaboshi and Leslie Thompson and students in the Department of Plant Biology (PLB) advised by Kendra Pyle Kanaboshi.
+Kendra and Leslie encourage you to review the College of Natural Science Advising Syllabus and Objectives to prepare for your advising meeting.

 Overrides are handled by the department or program that administers the course.
 If you look up the course on the Schedule of Courses, the department or program contact information (phone number and webpage) will be in the upper right corner of the page.
 Many departments have an online override request form, or more information about overrides, on their webpage (these are usually under an Undergraduate tab).

 If the webpage doesn't have an override form, please call the number listed on Schedule of Courses.
 Many departments require that you contact the professor first.
 If the professor isn’t listed on the Schedule of Courses, you can ask who is teaching the course when you call.
 You can find a professor’s contact information on the Find People link in the upper right hand corner on the MSU homepage.

 For HRT, PLP, and CSS course overrides, please contact Susan Gruber at firstname.lastname@example.org.

 You will need to set an “alert” for the course.
 Look up the course on the Schedule of Courses.
 Click on the black X next to the section that you want to add.
 This section of the course will now show up on your Schedule Builder screen under Planned Courses for the semester.
 Click on the Alert button that shows up next to the course.